manasi-ganti/vroom/README.md

 # vroom
+The goal of this project is to help students engage more with online learning.
+The program allows students who are uncomfortable turning on their video to convey relevant emotions and engage with the lesson by detecting specific actions such as smiling or raising a hand and conveying them through an avatar.
 There are a lot of sections so scroll through and read the headers to tell which information will be useful to you.

 ## Teachers